 Keep in mind that as with any natural solution to an illness, certain remedies may work wonders for some and not at all for others, especially when you start talking essential oils and homeopathics.
 That’s one reason you’ll often see a list of possible options, and you may need to try a few to see what fits your child’s physiology.

-Update: My own post on the potential dangers of essential oils.
-They can be great if used correctly, but you need to know enough to know what you don’t yet know…
+Read my own post on the potential dangers of essential oils.
+They can be great if used correctly, but you need to know enough to know what you don’t yet know.
+Also, read here about some essential oils that are safe for kids.

 Other Natural Health Posts: